Injuries and Losses

 Ohio Car Crash Injury Law Firm

 You want an Ohio lawyer who has extensive knowledge of all state traffic accident laws.
-When you talk to an attorney, don’t be afraid to ask questions about their experience and how many years they have been working personal injury cases.
+When you talk to a car accident lawyer, don’t be afraid to ask questions about their experience and how many years they have been working personal injury cases.
 They should also know applicable, additional laws in your particular city, and demonstrate a familiarity with the municipal court systems, judges, and operations.
 For example, Columbus, Ohio has its own Traffic Code laws and regulations, as does Cleveland.

 If you have been involved in a motor vehicle accident in Cleveland, Columbus, Cincinnati, or the Akron/Canton area, contact Slater & Zurz as soon as possible.
 Our lawyers have an impressive track record and a very high win rate.
 What makes us different?
 Our concern about our clients and dedication to justice.
 Car accident cases can be very complex and take many months or years to resolve.
 We pride ourselves on our unstoppable work ethic and personalized approach to service.